SenZmaKi/Kenyare/README.md

       npm run preview
       ```

-      Navigate to [localhost:4173](http://localhost:4173) on your browser.
+      Navigate to [localhost:4173](http://127.0.0.1:4173) on your browser.
 You can change the port by setting the `VITE_PROD_PORT` environment variable.

-    By default the frontend server will make backend api requests to [localhost:5000](http://localhost:5000) set the `FLASK_PORT` environment variable to change the port.
+    By default the frontend server will make backend api requests to [localhost:5000](http://127.0.0.1:5000) set the `FLASK_PORT` and `FLASK_HOST` environment variables to change the port and host.

 # Problem Description